MEXICO

 A partner since 2017, Totlahtol Yoltok creates alternative pedagogical proposals that recover and promote indigenous identities in the cognitive, cultural and pedagogical areas.
 Currently the teachers’ collective integrates a team of facilitators to receive training and research alternative proposals for different educational levels, based on an intercultural educational philosophy, which rescues ancestral knowledge by using the community and its members as the basis for content developed in the classroom.
 Teachers take actions to promote the values behind traditional agriculture, “Living Well” and raise awareness of gender-based violence.

-(The teaching model is called Intercultural Inductive Method by Jorge Gasche)
+The teaching model is called Intercultural Inductive Method by Jorge Gasche.

 CoDev Program Area: Education — Research and Coalition Building

-Canadian partners: BCTF
+Canadian partner: BCTF